 Registered Builder Western Australia for GV Constructions (WA) and Vasile-Build

 Year Business Established: 1998

 Industry: Construction, property, real estate

-Number of Employees: With only 20 projects per year, we run the company with just the two of us — my husband and I. We engage many sub-contractors for each project.
-Most of the sub-contractors have worked for GV Constructions (WA) for more than 15 years from drafting & design, engineering, geo technical, earthworks, clearing, demolition, retaining walls, fencing, brickwork, brick paving, termite protection, frame carpentry, structural steel, roof plumbing, roof cover, electrical, plumbing and drainage, metal work, carpentry, fixing carpentry, ceilings and insulation, plastering, flooring, cabinetry, painting, carpet laying, cleaning, reticulation, landscaping etc.
+Number of Employees: With only 20 projects per year, we run the company with just the six of us.
+We engage professionals and many subbies for each project.
+Most of the sub-contractors have worked for GV Constructions (WA) for more than 20 years from drafting & design, engineering, geo technical, earthworks, clearing, demolition, retaining walls, fencing, brickwork, brick paving, termite protection, frame carpentry, structural steel, roof plumbing, roof cover, electrical, plumbing and drainage, metal work, carpentry, fixing carpentry, ceilings and insulation, plastering, flooring, cabinetry, painting, carpet laying, cleaning, reticulation, landscaping etc.